npm/rfcs/accepted/0000-validate-signatures.md

 ### Key rotation

-We can rotate the signing key in future using the following steps:
+The signing key can be rotated in the future by following these steps:

 - Start double sigining all new packages with both keys during the deprecation window, meaning all versions created within the window have two signatures in